 How many hours of education did your consultant receive during their certification?

 There are so many programs out there with a wide range of hours of training needed before reaching certification.
 The programs range from a 3-day in-person course to 250+ hours over the course of 4 months or more.
-The IASC (International Association of Sleep Consultants) expects their members to have a minimum of 50+ hours of training to reach certification, but in my opinion, the more hours, the more knowledgeable your consultant will be.
+The IACSC (International Association of Child Sleep Consultants) expects their members to have a minimum of 50+ hours of training to reach certification, but in my opinion, the more hours, the more knowledgeable your consultant will be.